madam-research-group/seminar/README.md

 > <div style="text-align:justify">
-Discrete Generalized Beta Distribution (DGBD) finds application in the description of data coming from an impressively broad spectrum of fields and disciplines.
-From scienceometrics, to income and complex network modeling, to art and ecology.
+Discrete Generalised Beta Distribution (DGBD) finds application in the description of data coming from an impressively broad spectrum of fields and disciplines.
+From scientometrics, to income and complex network modelling, to art and ecology.
 What is this distribution?
 What makes it universal?
-And whether has anything to do with Beta Distribution ?
+And whether has anything to do with the Beta Distribution?
 I will try to answer these questions during my talk.</div>

 ###### 26.10.2020

 #### **_Ockham's index_**